 The ideal Mini Paint Roller for trimming with control.

 The Purdy Jumbo Revolution mini frame is lightweight and great for hard to reach areas.
-Fits both 4-1/2" and 6-1/2" Jumbo Mini Roller Covers.
-Guarantees a smooth paint flow with an easy to clean frame.
-Designed to ensure more paint is delivered onto the walls with no residual paint build up.
+The frame fits both 4-1/2" and 6-1/2" Jumbo Mini Roller Covers.
+It guarantees a smooth paint flow with an easy to clean frame and is designed to ensure more paint is delivered onto the walls with no residual paint build up.